Angello012905/samples/git/README.md

 The Git buildpack set the `REVISION` environment variable during build for subsequent buildpacks to take advantage of during their build processes.
-It also sets this same value as a lable on the image.
+It also sets this same value as a label on the image.
 This value can be seen with the following command.
 ```bash
 docker inspect git-sample | jq -r '.[].Config.Labels."org.opencontainers.image.revision"'